AColocho/movieproject/README.md

 # Movie Data Analysis
 ## Gathering Data
 In this project, data is gathered through scraping and taking advantage of the OMDB API.
 The code for the gathering of the data used in this project can be found in the gatherin_data.ipynb file of this repository.
-The gathering of the data is staright forward, scrape then use the data scrapped to make calls to the OMDB API to gather the rest of the data.
+The gathering of the data is straight forward, scrape then use the data scrapped to make calls to the OMDB API to gather the rest of the data.
 BeautifulSoup4 was used as the technology of choice to scrape the HTML files from the website The Numbers.
-From this website, movie year, name, and box office revenue was gathered.
+From this website, movie year, name, and box office revenue were gathered.
 This was made into a pandas dataframe, and the movie tittle was used to make calls to the OMDB API.
 The free version of the API only allows for 1,000 calls per day, so it is advisable that if you need more calls to upgrade to the paid version.
 However, for this project we only need 500 calls.
 Once we get the data from the API, it is appended into the dataframe and converted into a CSV file.

 However, the API faces a couple of challenges.
-The data of the API can be innacurate, missing, or stored under a very specific name.
-Therfore, it can be difficult or impossible to find the appropriate data for each movie.
+The data of the API can be inaccurate, missing, or stored under a very specific name.
+Therefore, it can be difficult or impossible to find the appropriate data for each movie.
 Last, it does not always contain data for foreign movies.

 ## Data Cleaning
 The process to clean the data is straight forward.
 Turn numbers that are in form of strings into floats, turn strings that are supposed to be list into list, and remove 'NaN' values using critics as a reference point.
-Critics does not have to be the reference point, it can be any of the other columns that can get rid of all 59 entries with missing data.
-Removing rows is the best option beacuse the data is specific to each movie, so it cannot be extrapolated from the rest of the dataset.
+Critics does not have to be the reference point; it can be any of the other columns that can get rid of all 59 entries with missing data.
+Removing rows is the best option because the data is specific to each movie, so it cannot be extrapolated from the rest of the dataset.

 ## Analysis
 This analysis is seeking to answer the following questions: